Red Dead Redemption 2: Gameplay

 Some story moments give the player the option to accept or decline additional missions and lightly shape the plot around their choices.
 They can choose different dialogue trees with non-player characters (NPCs), such as being friendly or insulting.
 If they choose to kill an NPC, they can loot their corpse.
-The Honor system measures how the player's actions are perceived: morally-positive choices and deeds like helping strangers, abiding the law, and sparing opponents in a duel will increase Honor, while negative deeds such as theft and harming innocents will decrease it.
+The Honor system measures how the player's actions are perceived: morally positive choices and deeds like helping strangers, following the law, and sparing opponents in a duel will increase Honor, while negative deeds such as theft and harming innocents will decrease it.
 Dialogue and outcomes often differ based on Honor level, and attaining milestones grants unique benefits: high Honor provides special outfits and store discounts, while low Honor grants more items from looting.

 In addition to health and stamina bars, the player has cores, which affect the rate at which their health and stamina regenerate.
 Freezing or overheating rapidly drains cores, preventable by wearing weather-appropriate clothing.
 The player can gain or lose weight depending on how much they eat; an underweight character will have less health but more stamina, while an overweight character can better absorb damage but with less stamina.
 Eating and sleeping replenishes cores.
 The player can bathe to remain clean and visit a barber to change hairstyles; hair grows realistically over time.

 Weapons require cleaning to maintain their performance.
 Using a certain type of gun extensively improves weapon handling, reduces recoil, and increases the rate of reloading.
 The player can take cover, free aim, and target a person or animal.
 Individual body parts can be targeted to take down targets without killing them.
 Weapons consist of pistols, revolvers, repeaters, rifles, shotguns, bows, explosives, lassos, mounted Gatling guns, and melee weapons such as knives and tomahawks.
 The player can use Dead Eye to slow down time and mark targets.
 Once the targeting sequence ends, they fire to every marked location in a very short space of time.
 The Dead Eye system upgrades progressively and grants abilities such as targeting fatal points.

 When the player commits a crime, witnesses alert the law; the player can stop them to avoid repercussions.
 Law enforcers investigate once alerted.
 When the player is caught, a bounty is set on their head; as they commit more crimes, their bounty grows higher and more lawmen will be sent to hunt them.
 If the player escapes the law, bounty hunters track them down.
 After committing enough crime, the U.S. Marshals will be sent to the player's location.
 To escape law enforcement, they can evade the wanted vicinity, hide from pursuers, or kill them.
 The bounty will remain on their head, lawmen and civilians will be more vigilant, and regions where crimes have been committed will be on lockdown.
 When caught by lawmen, the player can surrender if they are unarmed and on foot.
 They can remove their bounty by paying it off or spending time in jail.